 FP325: Primary Care Sports Medicine Elective

 This is a four-week elective designed for upper-level students with a particular interest in caring for athletes and improving their evaluation and management of common musculoskeletal problems.
-Students must have completed their required clerkships in family practice and orthopedics to be eligible.
-The student will spend four clinic sessions per week with a primary care sports medicine specialist focusing on the non-surgical management of sports and exercise related injuries.
-Emphasis will be placed on the diagnosis and treatment of common musculoskeletal problems and advanced physical exam skills, interpretation of imaging, and hands-on procedural skills.
-The student will also spend four clinic sessions per week at Penn Family Care seeing a broad spectrum of primary care problems.
+Students must have completed their required clerkships in family medicine and orthopedics to be eligible.
+The student will spend 6-7 clinic sessions per week with a primary care sports medicine specialist focusing on the non-surgical management of sports and exercise related injuries.
+Emphasis will be placed on the diagnosis and treatment of common musculoskeletal problems including, advanced physical exam skills, interpretation of imaging, and hands-on procedural skills.
+The student will also spend one clinic session per week at Penn Family Care seeing a broad spectrum of primary care problems.
 There will be opportunities available for athletic event coverage based on the timing of the elective.
-Students will help teach the clerkship musculoskeletal workshop and will be responsible for a 30-minute presentation on a topic in primary care sports medicine.
+Students will help teach the clerkship musculoskeletal workshop and will be responsible for a 20-minute presentation on a topic in primary care sports medicine.
 Two half-days per week will be reserved for project time and selected readings.

 FAM326: Community Medicine and Public Health Elective

 This experience will provide medical students with a diverse exposure to community medicine and public health in Philadelphia.
 The elective can be shaped to the individual interests of the student.
 There are two primary frameworks for the elective:

-- A two-week exposure to public health venues; or
+- A two-four week exposure to public health venues; or